PumpkinSoftware/TravelMate/README.md

 ![alt text](https://github.com/PumpkinSoftware/PumpkinSoftware.github.io/blob/master/images/logo_app.png?raw=true)

-What is TravelMate?

-- A mobile application that connects students from 18 to 25 who want to go to an event in italy
-- Choose your event
-- Find the best fit of travel mate in advance
-- Low budget

-TravelMate is the app just right for you, you propose to go to an event and we find your travel buddies.
-Organizing a journey has never been so easy, so, what are you waiting for?
-World is ready to be explored
+TravelMate is a free app that allows students from 18 to 25 to organize trips for events taking place in Italy.
+If you fall into this category, TravelMate is the right app for you!
+You propose to go to the event and we find your traveling companions.
+Organizing a trip has never been easier or more fun.
+Choose an event, get to know your new friends and get organized without using other apps!

+TravelMate will help you in your organization thanks to a simple and intuitive interface with many features:

+**FORM YOUR TRAVEL GROUP**
+>Meet new users who share your same passions and share with them!

+**FIND IMMEDIATELY ALL THE INFORMATION**
+Find dates, round-trip locations, organizer and participants immediately on one screen.

+**TRAVEL IN REAL TIME**
+Access the details of all your past, present and, future trips, in the My Events section of our app.

+**SEARCH ENGINES AND EFFECTIVE FILTERS**
+Search for events by category, date, location and many more!

+**RESCUE IN THE CLOUD**
+Control your events by accessing from multiple devices.

+**SHARING**
+Share your travels on all social and/or messaging apps!

+**CHAT**
+Get organized with your fellow travelers within the app.

+**REVIEWS**
+With a user review system, you can learn about the habits and behavior of your future travel mates.

+In our [Website](https://pumpkinsoftware.github.io/) you can find everything you need to know about this app.
+Check it now!

+You can also find us on [Facebook](https://www.facebook.com/PumpkinSoftware), [Twitter](https://twitter.com/_TravelMate_) and [Instagram](https://www.instagram.com/pumpkinsoftware/)

 Google Workshop 2018/2019
 #

 ### Team
-- Appolloni Alessandro (Back-End Development)
+- Appolloni Alessandro ( *The Connector* )
+  - Server Development
+  - Presentation Maker
+  - Feature Analysis

-- Asta Andrea (Front-End Development)
+- Asta Andrea ( *The Doer* )
+  - Application Development
+  - Competitors Analysis
+  - Mockup Designer

-- Bertoldo Romeo (Back-End Development)
+- Bertoldo Romeo ( *The Dreamer* )
+  - Server Development
+  - Designer
+  - Project Manager

-- Fardin Ivan (Front-End Development)
+- Fardin Ivan ( *The Visionary* )
+  - Application Development
+  - Application Performance
+  - User Experience Analysis

-- Fusco Stefano (Back-End Development)
+- Fusco Stefano ( *The Architect* )
+  - Server Development
+  - Database Manager
+  - Social Manager
 #

-### Download
+### Previous Versions

 Try our app on an Android device (required 4.4+)